sourceduty/AI_Design_Contests/README.md

 [C-IDEA](https://cidea-union.com/submit/)

 #
+> "Sourceduty is a competitor in this competition with multiple designs."

+#
 ### Redefining the Drinking Glass

 TRAGA invites all designers and creative minds to participate in our next open call: Redefining the Drinking Glass.
 We encourage you to explore your creativity freely, whether your concept is radical, minimalistic, sculptural or hyper-functional.
 Redefine the everyday essential glass that accommodates beverages from water, juice, milk to sophisticated cocktails.